How to Prevent Colitis?

 1. Boosts the overall immune system of that person

-2. Reduces the progress of the infection.
+2. May help to reduce the progress of the infection.

 3. Improves the quality of life and daily moods.